mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.2-3.6.10/disaster-recovery/index.md

 Start a manual restoration using the {{ model.techName }} CLI module's `restore` command.

-If the AWS Access Key and Secret Keyare already defined in your service options, the following will start a restore:
+If the AWS Access Key and Secret Key are already defined in your service options, the following will start a restore:

     ```shell
-    $ dcos {{ model.serviceName }} restore run s3 s3://my-s3-bucket-name-here/backup/dump
+    dcos {{ model.serviceName }} restore run s3 s3://my-s3-bucket-name-here/backup/dump
     ```

 If the AWS configuration/credentials are not defined in the service options or you would like to override them, define the options on the command line with the following:

     ```shell
-    $ dcos {{ model.serviceName }} restore run s3 \
+    dcos {{ model.serviceName }} restore run s3 \
         --access-key=XXXXXXXXXXXXXXXXXXX \
         --secret-key=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX \
         s3://my-s3-bucket-name-here/backup/dump